 People should understand that the craftsmanship of the frets makes the most difference in terms of sound and playability.
 Those frets are so big that when you use the same pressure that you have used for a decade, it goes out of tune momentarily.

-Overall, playing an SX EG2K was constant fighting with the instrument.
+Overall, playing an SX EG2K was constantly fighting with the instrument.
 Just noticed that this model was probably discontinued.
 So note that I’m just talking about this particular model.
-It was the only SX Les Paul style guitar that was sold among SX Guitars other products.
+It was the only SX Les Paul style guitar that was sold among SX Guitars’ other products.

 I hope this article helps you with avoiding this instrument as it would be a waste of your hard-earned money.
-Thanks for reading, and see you in the next review!
+Thanks for visiting my blog and supporting me so far!
+I will hopefully see you in the next review here!